 Our goal is to publish as many local opinions as possible, and we do publish most letters we receive, both in print and online.
 However, a newspaper is a private business and can reject submissions for any reason.

 We prefer letters that speak to issues currently in the news and addressed by our newspaper.
 Generalized opinions, especially those that take on never-ending debates, are discouraged unless they pertain to a current news situation.

 We offer several types of OPINION content:

 LETTERS: We encourage local readers to write letters (300 words max) about issues affecting our community.
 Letters about local issues get priority.
+We avoid letters that appear to be part of a letter-writing campaign.
 See the Question & Answer section below for more detailed guidelines.

-VOICES OF THE VALLEY: This column is offered to leaders in the community who can speak to larger and specific issues in the valley with some authority.
-It is not given to public officials, but is available to non-elected agency heads, leaders of organizations, etc… It is not offered as a place to break news or make public announcements, but to help clarify an issue that is already in the news.
+VOICES OF THE VALLEY: This column is offered to leaders in the community who can speak with authority to larger and specific issues in the valley.
+It is not given to public officials, but may be available to non-elected agency heads, leaders of organizations, etc… It is not offered as a place to break news or make public announcements, but to help clarify an issue that is already in the news.
 It will not be offered as a place for comment in lieu of answering reporter questions, and it will not be used as a place to rebut news coverage.
 We run a headshot with these columns.